Grand Forks AFB holds first Soup Supper since 2019

-From left, U.S. Air Force Col. Eric Steel, 319th Operations Group commander; Chief Master Sgt.
-Kathleen May, 319th Medical Group Senior Enlisted Leader; and retired U.S Army Brig.
-Gen. Greg Bowen taste and judge soup dishes during the Soup Supper at Grand Forks Air Force Base, North Dakota, Nov 7, 2023.
-The judges graded the 18 entries on taste, presentation, smell and sides.
+Airmen and their families share and judge handmade soup dishes during the Soup Supper at Grand Forks Air Force Base, North Dakota, Nov 7, 2023.
+The 319th Reconnaissance Wing puts the safety and wellbeing of its members first and hosting events like the Soup Supper serves to bring families, friends and coworkers out and together for an event that everyone can enjoy and build fellowships in together.
 (U.S. Air Force photo by Airman 1st Class Anthony Nunez-Pellicer)

 |Date Taken: